 - With MAPS™ MGC Multi-interface (requires additional licenses), both end-to-end signaling (using SIGTRAN) and RTP media (using MEGACO) simulation can be performed

-- Supports Client-Server functionality requires additional license; clients supported are TCL, Python, VBScript, Java, and .Net
+- Supports Client-Server functionality requires additional license; clients supported are Python and Java

 - Automation, Remote access, and Schedulers to run tests 24/7